stephchang/DH150-Stephanie/Assignment 07/README.md

 ### Quotes & Insights
 - "My first impression of the site is that it's very clean, bright, and friendly."
-- "[I] Can tell that it's a site used to find ingredients that you want to use or save"
+- "[I] can tell that it's a site used to find ingredients that you want to use or save"
 - "Photos used for each recipe makes me understand what the food would look like...very professional looking."
 - "Not intimidating at all."
 - "Font is easy to read."